CIRCUITSTATE/CSE_Touch/extras/PIO-Examples/Readme.md

 The `=1` is how you tell PIO to define a macro in your main project.
 If the value is `0` the macro will not be defined.
 You can either put the value as `0` or comment out an unused macro.
 Only one touch controller should be enabled at a time.

 The dependencies are added under the `lib_deps` option.
 You also need to add the correct touch controller library here.
-Since the examples reside inside the `CSE_Touch` library folder, the dependencies are added as backward traversed symlinks.
+Since the examples reside inside the `CSE_Touch` library folder, the dependencies are added as backward traversed symbolic links (symlink).
 This assumes that all of the dependencies are installed under the `libraries` folder.

 ```ini
 ; Assuming the dependencies are installed in the Arduino `libraries` folder